The Secret World of Allergies

 - parmesan cheese

-- Heat the oven to 220 degrees C. Cut the broccoli into bite-sized pieces.
+- Heat the oven to 220 degrees C. Next, cut the broccoli into bite-sized pieces.

-- Put the broccoli onto a shallow oven tray and toss with olive oil.
+- Put the broccoli onto a shallow oven tray.
+After that, toss it with olive oil.
 Season with a bit of salt.

 - Finish with a bit of lemon juice and grate parmesan cheese over.